Eureka setup: From unboxing to production in an afternoon

 How QuickCalibrate™ technology and pre-trained AI models eliminate weeks of vision system setup.

 With Eureka's AI Vision System, you can go from unpacking the hardware to running your first successful picks in a single afternoon.
-Here's how it actually works.
+This guide walks you through the basic setup steps.

 For detailed setup guidance, please refer to Eureka's User Manual.